 1. Repeating A Lie Does Not Make it True

-This axiom is first on the list because it’s the most prevalent.
-This ploy is the main element of propaganda and the basis for modern advertising.
+This axiom is first on the list.
+It’s the most prevalent.
+This ploy is the primary element of propaganda.
+It is the basis for modern advertising.
 It’s how to make a false premise acceptable.
-You carry this out with the use of repetition.
+Repetition is the key.
 You’d think one would be easy to spot.
-However, the beauty of this ploy is that it’s almost invisible.
+The beauty of this ploy is that it’s almost invisible.
 Unless you look for it, you won’t see it being used.

 The argument works like this.
 XYZ is true because many people believe it.
 And, also because some charismatic celebrity endorses it.
 Therefore, XYZ is true.
 Don’t fall for this.
 Just remember, false information remains false.
 Repetition does not make something true.
 Uncovering deception in advertising will save you a lot of time and money.